 Evolving as a storyteller

-Throughout my working life, I have always been more fascinated by the story behind the numbers, than the numbers themselves.
+Throughout my working life, I have always been more fascinated by the story behind the numbers than the numbers themselves.
 “The numbers say it all”, I often hear.
-Well, they don’t and only by adding a story to the numbers you see the full picture and are able to use the numbers to add value in the decision-making process.
+Well, they don’t and only by adding a story to the numbers do you see the whole picture and are able to use the numbers to add value in the decision-making process.

 Three pillars of FP&A Storytelling

 The success of FP&A in influencing change is directly related to our ability to convey the essence of a topic.
 We do this by: